daveblackuk/VSR/README.md

 ## Known issues

+* If you start a new flight after returning to the main simulator menu, then please restart the server from the config menu to ensure the correct aircraft location is shown in VSR.

 * AFTER CTD restart the VSR server.
 This can be done from U/I using debug menu in left hand header above Airports table.
 Failure to restart might cause the App from updating frequencies and getting postion updates from Sim.

 * Crash to desktop issues have been reported with the Fenix A320; changing the memory allocations as per <a href="https://kb.fenixsim.com/potential-way-to-help-stop-ctds" target="_blank"> these instructions </a> may resolve this issue.